Border Marches Early Music Forum

 · Prima la musica Urtext performing editions of Baroque and Early Classical music, "from solo motets to opera, from trio sonatas to symphonies.

-· Recorder Music Mail - many useful links for recorder players including a page listing printed catalogues supplied on request
+· Recorder Music Mail - many useful links for recorder players.

 · Rondo Publishing music for historical, modern and contemporary string instruments, also recorders; chamber music, teaching editions, consorts, and distributor for Passemezzo (facsimiles and 'fine editions') and The Notehouse People (music for young children).